 About the prize

-The South African Journal on Human Rights (SAJHR) Best Article by an Emerging Scholar is an award offered each year to honour outstanding scholarship of an emerging researcher or researchers, in the case of a co-published article.
+The South African Journal on Human Rights (SAJHR) Best Article by an Emerging Scholar is an award offered each year to honour outstanding scholarship of an emerging researcher or researchers, in the case of a co-published article, case note or current development.
 The Best Article will be selected by the Award Committee from the previous year’s SAJHR issues.

 The Best Article award serves as a recognition of outstanding scholarship, to encourage high quality submissions from emerging scholars to the SAJHR, and to promote the academic profile of such scholars.

 Founded in 1985 by the Centre for Applied Legal Studies (CALS) and housed at the School of Law, University of Witwatersrand, Johannesburg, the SAJHR is the leading South African public law journal, publishing scholarship of the highest standard for a worldwide readership.
 The Journal appears four times a year and is published by CALS and Taylor & Francis.